 Discovering Nature’s Alphabet by Krystina Castella and Brian Boyl – Beautiful photos showing letters hiding in nature.
 Definitely inspired us to get out and look for letters.
 1st – 4th Grade

 I Want to Be Somebody New! by Robert Lopshire – The girls and I enjoy Spot from Put Me in the Zoo.
 This time he wants to be a different animal.
-This book is great to encourage talks of why God made each of us special and unique and why we should be proud and happy with the way we are.
+This book is great to encourage talks of why each of us special and unique and why we should be proud and happy with the way we are.
 Plus, my girls enjoyed making the different animal noises!
 Preschool – 2nd Grade

 Quiet Night by Marilyn Singer – One frog, two owls, three geese are joined by increasingly larger numbers of different animals that keep ten campers from falling asleep in their tent.
 Preschool – 3rd Grade